biswajit-k/design-patterns/notes.md

 Factory for creating different objects of same category.

 Using factory has below advantages-
+* Abstracting complex object construction logic that is beyond the capability of the object constructor.
+For example-
+    * getting information through API that will be used for object construction
+    * object caching mechanism after object construction
+    * maintaining count of objects created, etc

 * Deciding which class object is to be created at runtime based on certain conditions(parameterized factory method)

-For example, we have a abstract `notificationFactory` and corresponding Alert and Promotional notification factories whose `createNotification()` function decides which notification to create(email and message) and with what parameters.

-* Abstracting complex object construction logic
-* Follows open-closed principle.
-As the object we are creating through factory is generic type it could later be replaced by just using different object's factory

-For example, a notification factory and its sub-classes are EmailFactory and MessageFactory concrete products are Message and Email.
-Both implement class Notification.(because both email And message factory return notification type in code no problem if we replace later by a new type which is also a notification)
+    * For example, we have two types of notification - message and email.
+The type is decided based on the sign up method of user(mobile no. or email).

+        Hence, we create a `notificationFactory` that constructs a `Notification` based on the sign up method of user.
+With this we would just use the factory and don't need to care about the type of notification.

+* Decoupling logic and flexibility.
+Since, we have a generalized class `Notification`, we are easily able to adapt message and email through a common code.

 * Factory is helpful in general when we want to dynamically create multiple objects of same type.

-For example, we could pass the factory as a function parameter and we can generate as many objects inside.
+    * For example, we could pass the factory as a function parameter and we can generate as many objects inside.

-Below image shows parameterized factory method
+Below image shows use of factory method.
+In below scenario, we have below condition -
+* whether the notification needs to be sent to email or message
+    * depends on user sign up option(mobile no. or email)

 ![factory method](/assets/factory_method.png)